cameronzipp/final-project/README.md

 ✔️ 4.
 Data can be viewed and added.

 - Database layer uses PDO and prepared statements to add, retrieve, and delete from the database.
+-- This happens with the sign-in, register, and store pages.

 ✔️ 5.
 Has a history of commits from both team members to a Git repository.
 Commits are clearly commented.